A penalty barrier framework for nonconvex constrained optimization: Numerical experiments

 For $P$ the set of problems and $S$ the set of solvers, let $t_{s,p}$ denote the user-defined metric for the computational effort required by solver $s \in S$ to solve instance $p \in P$ (lower is better).
-We will monitor the (total) number of gradient evaluations, so that the computational overhead triggered by backtracking is fairly accounted for, and the number of (outer) iterations.
-Then, to graphically summarize our numerical results and compare different solvers, we display so-called \emph{data profiles}.
+We will monitor the (total) number of gradient evaluations, so that the computational overhead triggered by backtracking is fairly accounted for, the number of (outer) iterations, and the wall-clock runtime.
+Then, we display \emph{data profiles} to graphically summarize our numerical results and compare different solvers.
 A data profile is the graph of the cumulative distribution function $\func{f_s}{[0,\infty)}{[0,1]}$ of the evaluation metric, namely $f_s(t) \coloneqq |\set{p\in P}[t_{s,p}\leq t]| / |P|$.
-As such, each data profile reports the fraction of problems $f_s(t)$ solved by solver $s$ with a budget $t$ of evaluation metric, and therefore it is independent of the other solvers.
+As such, each data profile reports the fraction of problems $f_s(t)$ that can be solved (for a given tolerance $\epsilon$) by solver $s$ with a computational budget $t$, and therefore it is independent of the other solvers \cite{more2009benchmarking}.